IAWG-CSBC-PSON/hack2022-01-artifacts/README.md

 Python scripts `pr.py` and `roc.py` in the `score` directory of this GitHub repository can be run at any time to assess model performance.

 ## Binary Performance Evaluation
-Binary performance evaluation requires that participants solve for an optimal set of artifact class calls based on classifier probability scores.
+Binary performance evaluation requires that participants first solve for an optimal set of artifact class calls based on classifier probability scores:

 ```
 "CellID","class_label"